 Beyond care-based assistance, senior living facilities also usually provide a nice variety of other support services.
 They are all intended to help seniors minimize their daily responsibilities while maximizing their sense of well-being.
 In fact, assisted living facilities and nursing homes often share a lot of similarities in this regard.
 For example, both options usually provide:

 - Laundry service

 The main difference is that assisted living facilities generally offer many more recreational activities and local excursions.
 As an assisted living resident, you may get more chances to take classes related to art, exercise, or other fun areas of interest.
 Or if you have existing hobbies, you may get to use on-site facilities that allow you to keep pursuing them.

 In both assisted living facilities and nursing homes, most full-time employees are nurse aides or assistants.
 The difference is that nursing homes are much more likely to employ skilled nurses such as registered nurses (RNs) or licensed practical or vocational nurses (LPNs or LVNs).
-In fact, about 99 percent of all nursing homes in the U.S. employed at least one registered nurse in 2014 (compared to about 40 percent of assisted living facilities).
-To get a better sense of the makeup of caregiving staff, look at the following comparisons based on estimates from the same year.1
+In fact, CDC says that about 99 percent of all nursing homes in the U.S. employed at least one registered nurse in 2014 (compared to about 40 percent of assisted living facilities).
+To get a better sense of the makeup of caregiving staff, look at the following comparisons based on CDC estimates from the same year.

 In assisted living facilities: